 We were discussing current affairs, and one student asked her about the difference between liberalism and conservatism.
 (To put her answer in context, I attended a Mississippi high school.)
 She said, and I quote, “Conservatives tend to think before they act.
 Whereas liberals will simply throw money at any charity that asks for it, conservatives will actually do the research and come to an informed decision about the charity in question.”

-Hence, I would like to smack this teacher in the face.posted almost 5 years ago
+Hence, I would like to smack this teacher in the face.posted about 5 years ago

 Wow, I have this really annoying teacher for precal and it’s kind of weird cuz i actually like math (a little nerdy, i know) Anyways, this teacher is just so rude and insulting and i really wish i had a different teacher, ANYONE.
 But hey, after this year I never ever have to see him again so i guess i can deal for now.posted about 5 years ago